📄 Print pdf

 For a very large number of charges, calculating the resultant field using the previous method is impractical.
 Instead, integration is used, provided the charges are uniformly distributed.

-Take a small part of the object's charge \[dq\] calculate its field, then integrate over the entire object.
+calculate its field, then integrate over the entire object.

 The problem arises if the charge is distributed along a line, over a surface, or within a volume.